bobsub218/How-to-launch-a-project-on-polkadot-Tutorial/README.md

 ## BUILDING A PARACHAIN FOR POLKADOT

 For the creation of a parachain it is necessary to know the substrate.

-Substrate and polkadot are written in Rust.
-As a result, it is possible to implement parachain development in Rust.
+Substrate and polkadot are written in Rust and as a result it is possible to implement parachain development in Rust.

-To facilitate parachain development, Polkadot provides two PDK (Parachain Development Kit).
+Also, to facilitate parachain development, Polkadot provides two PDK (Parachain Development Kit).

 The first working and available PDK is called Substrate(https://github.com/paritytech/substrate) and the second Cumulus(https://github.com/paritytech/cumulus).